7th Portuguese India Armada (Almeida, 1505): Capture of Kilwa, Fort Sant'Iago

 While in Kilwa, one of the missing ships of Almeida's squadron, João Serrão (Botafogo) arrives in Kilwa harbour.
 But Abreu's São Gabriel is still missing, and there is still no news of any of the ships of Manuel Paçanha's squadron.

 Wary of the monsoon timing, Almeida makes up his mind to move on.
 He leaves behind a copy of his itinerary in Kilwa, so the missing ships can catch up with him.
 He also leaves behind instructions for Manuel Paçanha to leave one of his caravels in Kilwa to serve as a local patrol.
-The rest of the fleet leaves Kilwa on August 8.
+The rest of the fleet leaves Kilwa on 8 August.

 Sack of Mombasa

-August 13, 1505 – Almeida's fleet menacingly anchors before the island-city of Mombasa (Mombaça), the old rival of Portuguese-allied Malindi.
+13 August 1505 – Almeida's fleet menacingly anchors before the island-city of Mombasa (Mombaça), the old rival of Portuguese-allied Malindi.
 The caravel of Gonçalo de Paiva, which had gone forth to sound the harbour, is fired upon by Mombasan coastal cannons (apparently salvaged from earlier Portuguese ship wrecks) Return fire silences the cannons.

 Almeida sends out an ultimatum to Mombasa, offering peace in return for vassalship and tribute to Portugal.
 This is rejected out of hand, replying that the "warriors of Mombasa are not the hens of Kilwa".
-Having heard of the attack on Kilwa, Mombasa had already mobilized its forces and hired large numbers of Bantu archers from the mainland, who were already deployed around the city (and more soon expected).
+Having heard of the attack on Kilwa, Mombasa had already mobilised its forces and hired large numbers of Bantu archers from the mainland, who were already deployed around the city (and more soon expected).